catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  echo "$HOSTNAME" > /var/www/html/index.html
  service keepalived restart

-Let's run the boot command (you will need to substitute your SSH key name and path to the ``vrrp-setup.sh`` script):
+Run the boot command (you will need to substitute your SSH key name and path to the ``vrrp-setup.sh`` script):

 .. code-block:: bash